 Participants have a financial incentive in their monthly pay

-For employees who don't cover a spouse or domestic partner, the taxable amount is $17.50.
-For employees who cover a spouse or domestic partner, it's $35.
+For employees who don't cover a spouse or domestic partner, the monthly health incentive is $17.50.
+For employees who cover a spouse or domestic partner, it's $35 (both individuals must participate).
 For dual-eligible, dual-enrolled couples, the member of the couple with the earlier birth date will receive the incentive.

 Non-Participants have a higher deductible in their medical plan